 Once you've built an OpenROV, there are a ton of places out there to explore and we LOVE hearing stories of underwater adventures done with technology developed here.
 If you have a good idea for a place to explore, want to hear some suggestions for expeditions, or want to talk about an adventure you've already had, we'd recommend looking at the Adventures section of the forums.
 If you still have the building bug after your ROV is ready to go, check out the Payloads section on the forums and see if you get any ideas for cool things to add to the ROV (suggestions also welcome!)

 Our dream with OpenROV is to make it so that anyone can be an explorer.
-There are endless adventures to be had and discoveries to be made beneath the waves, and we hope that by making technology to explore the deep available to everybody, our understanding of the largest and most life-filled region of our planet will be come a little more well understood.
+There are endless adventures to be had and discoveries to be made beneath the waves, and we hope that by making technology to explore the deep available to everybody we can learn a little more about our incredible planet.

 Have fun, learn a lot, and explore the unknown!